fetch4/GISS-GC/.dev/README.md

 ./run.sh --help
 ```
 Note that in order to run the model with `--giss-only` or not, you will need to
 have built the model in the same way.
+Similarly for `--debug`.

 ## Configuration scripts